Handling handlers

 </html>

 The rt() method of handler functions can also accept parameters.
 When called with parameters, it returns the route path with a query string appended.
-In this example, show_host.rt(a='b') generates the path /hostie?a=b.
+In this example, show_host.to(a='b') generates the path /hostie?a=b.

 The Body component is used here to demonstrate nesting of FT components.
 Div is nested inside Body, showcasing how you can create more complex HTML structures.